GoSXiang/Malaria_Detection/README.md

 ## Findings

 It seems that the 4 different models use different types of information from an image in the prediction of 'Parasitized' or 'Uninfected'.
+Due to memory issues, only the LRP Preset A Flat heatmap is shown for the finetuned XceptionV1 model.

 | Model        | Emphasis     | Parasitized   | Unparasitized                                                                                               |
 | :---          | :---            | :---        | :---                                                                                            |